 - The opportunity for students to submit talks to present as a part of the LinuxCon Staging track.

 - The chance to experience and interact with core Linux developers and other LinuxCon attendees.

 This is a unique opportunity for university students interested in Linux development and working on Linux at Japanese companies.
 We encourage students from Japan, China, Korea and other Asian countries to participate!

 The first 50 students who register for LinuxCon Japan will receive access for free.
+Please use the code "first50" when registering.
 If you are not among the first 50 to register, you'll still be able to attend and participate for only $100.